 Assistant Commissioners may be appointed (by the Secretary of State, but at the request of the Commission) to assist the Commission with its work.
-21 Assistant Commissioners have been appointed for the 2018 Review (two or three allocated to work on each English region) – you can read more about the Assistant Commissioners here.
+Two or three Assistant Commissioners are working in each English region during the 2018 Review – you can read more about the Assistant Commissioners here.

 The Commission is supported by a small team of civil servants provided by the Cabinet Office and led by the Secretary to the Commission, Sam Hartley.
 You can read more about the Commission’s corporate governance arrangements.